Youth Cong holds protest near Union Petroleum minister's house over rising fuel prices | Headlines

 - India

-Indian Youth Congress (IYC) leaders and workers staged a protest on Saturday against rising fuel prices near Union Petroleum Minister Hardeep Singh Puri's residence on Akbar Road here.
+The Indian Youth Congress (IYC) leaders and workers staged a protest on Saturday against rising prices of fuels near Union Petroleum Minister Hardeep Singh Puri's residence on Akbar Road here.

-The protesters, raising slogans against the Central government, were stopped by the police near Puri's residence, said IYC media in charge of Rahul Rao.
+The protesters, raising slogans against the central government, were stopped by the police near Puri's residence, said IYC media in charge Rahul Rao.

+National president of Indian Youth Congress, Srinivas BV ji, said that ''skyrocketing'' petrol and diesel prices and unbridled inflation have become the ''hallmark'' of the Modi government. ''Every effort is being made to squeeze the pockets of the public.
+In this period of crisis, the government loot is a clear seal on the fact that it is not concerned with the interests of the people,'' he said.

-Petrol and diesel price on Saturday has hiked again by 35 paise a liter to take retail rates across the country to new record highs.
+Petrol and diesel prices on Saturday were hiked again by 35 paise a litre to take retail rates across the country to new record highs.

-With this hike, petrol is now at Rs 100-a-litre mark or more in all state capitals, while diesel has touched the 100-level in a dozen states.

-The price of petrol in Delhi rose to its highest-ever level of Rs 105.49 a liter and Rs 111.43 per liter in Mumbai, according to a price notification of state-owned fuel retailers.
-In Mumbai, diesel now comes for Rs 102.15 a liter; while in Delhi, it costs Rs 94.22.

-This is the third straight day of 35 paise per liter hike in petrol and diesel prices.
+This is the third straight day of 35 paise per litre hike in petrol and diesel prices.
 There was no change in rates on October 12 and 13.

+The price of petrol in Delhi rose to its highest-ever level of Rs 105.49 a litre and Rs 111.43 per litre in Mumbai, according to a price notification of state-owned fuel retailers.
+Many youth Congress leaders and workers, including national general secretary of Youth Congress and Delhi in-charge Bhaiya Pawar, Delhi unit president Ranvijay Singh Lochav were present in the protest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)